WATCH: Texas cyclist hit by car that sped off - NewsBreak

 In the video, bystanders run by to attend to the cyclist and make sure he is OK.
 The hit and run was captured on camera by Scott Thigpen, who can be seen calling 911 in the video.

 Gardiner said the driver was “harassing” him for about half a mile.
-He said at one point, the driver was rolling down his window to yell at Gardiner.2 caught on camera stealing from truck, Sulphur Springs PD asks for public’s help
+He said at one point, the driver was rolling down his window to yell at Gardiner.

 Gardiner told KXAN he filed a police report with the Austin Police Department in hopes of finding the driver.
 He described the car as a white coupe and guesses it is an early 2000s model of a Honda Accord.